By James Karanja, Senior Presales Engineer – Kenya, Dell Technologies

 3/ Overcome security complexity

 The final step in fortifying with modern security is to overcome security complexity.
 Digital transformation demands we supplant manually intensive practices with automation and insights that drive better business results.
+In this context, collaborating with an access control company can streamline security protocols, ensuring that access management is both efficient and secure.
 With accelerated digital transformation coupled with pandemic-driven labor shortages, it’s an ideal time to consolidate security tools and turn to automation, intelligence, and consolidation to enable scale.

 Consolidating tools where possible from a select number of providers simplifies your overall environment and enables more consistent governance, more predictable behavior, and more effective threat detection and mitigation.